dcasota/ollama-scripts/README.md

 data = loader.load()
 ```

 The model is specified in the main.py as well.
-Change it to use llama2:70b.
+Change it to llama2:70b.
 ```
 llm = Ollama(model="llama2:70b", callback_manager=CallbackManager([StreamingStdOutCallbackHandler()]))
 ```